kingzamzon/docs/docs/SDK/authSig.md

 # Wallet Signatures

 To use Lit Protocol, you must present a wallet signature obtained from the user.
 This is refered to an as `AuthSig` in the documentation.
+You can use any EIP 4361 compliant signature (Sign in with Ethereum) for the authSig.
+You do not need to use the Lit JS SDK to obtain the signature as long as it's EIP 4361 compliant.

 ## Obtaining the authSig